kuboon/heroku-deploy/README.md

 on:
   push:
     branches:
-      - master # Changing the branch here would also work
+      - main # Changing the branch here would also work

 jobs:
   build:
     runs-on: ubuntu-22.04
     steps:
       - uses: actions/checkout@v2
-      - uses: akhileshns/heroku-deploy@v3.13.15 # This is the action
+      - uses: kuboon/heroku-deploy@v3.15 # This is the action
         with:
           heroku_api_key: ${{secrets.HEROKU_API_KEY}}
           heroku_app_name: "YOUR APP's NAME" #Must be unique in Heroku